aamirshivji/intelx86/README.md

 # Intel X86 Assembler

-A cross-platform assembler designed to translate Intel x86 assembly language into machine code for execution on an emulated Intel machine with a graphics card.
+Over the summer, I worked as a research developer at The Prometheus Artificial Intelligence Lab at McGill University.
+My Project was to implement a cross-platform assembler designed to translate Intel x86 assembly language into machine code for execution on an emulated Intel machine with a graphics card.

  ## Description